railsuser2014/openobject-doc-book-en/6/6_16_Sales/index.rst

 Management of Sales
 *******************

-  *This chapter describes Open ERP's sales management, following the complete sales order process from quotation to customer order, including the management of deliveries and of invoicing.
+  *This chapter describes OpenERP's sales management, following the complete sales order process from quotation to customer order, including the management of deliveries and of invoicing.
   It doesn't look at customer relations and pre-sales, which are handled by the CRM (Customer Relationship Management) modules described in an earlier part of the book.*